Follow These 4 Cataract Prevention Tips

 Control Diabetes

-• The oils (including castor oil), honey, rose water or herbal extracts can be directly applied to the eyes.
+• Avoid using honey, rose water, or herbal extracts directly in the eyes.

 When to See a Doctor for Cataract